kidskoding/memory-allocator/README.md

 memory allocation through smart pointer types like `Box`, `Rc`, and `Arc`

-Dynamic Memory Allocation can multiple problems
+Dynamic Memory Allocation can cause multiple problems
 - **Memory Fragmentation** - small blocks of unused memory are left unused, which results in very inefficient memory usage